ironfounderson/PartyPlaylist/readme.md

     NSString * const PPTwitterAccessToken = ...;
     NSString * const PPTwitterAccessTokenSecret = ...;

+## iPhone client ##

+There is an iPhone client included that can be used to request songs.
+It uses the Spotify Metadata API to find tracks and then uses either the offifical Twitter client or Twitterrific to send the tweet request.
+The client also have a very early favorites list.
+If the playlist server program is running on the same wifi as the client, the client can display the next, current and previous track.
+Be aware that this iPhone project is very rough.

 ## On the shoulder of giants ##

 The following third party libraries are used: